Zain-Naqvi-tech/cortex-m4-rtos-kernel/README.md

 ## Engineering notes

-**The CONTROL register and SVC** — The initial approach switched to PSP mode before triggering SVC.
+**The CONTROL register and SVC**: The initial approach switched to PSP mode before triggering SVC.
 This caused the CPU to push the exception frame onto the newly-forged task stack, corrupting the fake PC value and jumping to garbage.
 Fix: remain on MSP through SVC.
 The CPU dumps the exception frame onto the main stack safely, and EXC_RETURN switches to PSP cleanly.

-**PendSV ordering** — During mutex stress testing, `OS_Fault` fired when a task called `Mutex_Unlock` on a mutex it didn't own.
+**PendSV ordering**: During mutex stress testing, `OS_Fault` fired when a task called `Mutex_Unlock` on a mutex it didn't own.
 Root cause: `SCB->ICSR |= PENDSVSET` was written before `Mx->owner = WinnerTask`.
 The context switch fired between those two lines, waking the winner before ownership transferred.
 Rule: trigger context switches only after all data structures are fully consistent.

-**ITM/SWO trace** — The kernel instrumentation was designed around ARM ITM hardware trace with SWO output.
-During implementation it became clear that CMSIS-DAP does not support SWO — it only handles JTAG and SWD.
+**ITM/SWO trace**: The kernel instrumentation was designed around ARM ITM hardware trace with SWO output.
+During implementation it became clear that CMSIS-DAP does not support SWO, it only handles JTAG and SWD.
 The trace transport was pivoted to UART with the same 32-bit packet format.
 Lesson: verify hardware capabilities before building software around them.

-**struct padding** — `sizeof(Header)` was assumed to be 5 bytes (4 + 1).
+**struct padding**: `sizeof(Header)` was assumed to be 5 bytes (4 + 1).
 The actual value on this target is 8 bytes due to alignment.
 The heap exhaustion test initially predicted 113 allocations of 4 bytes; the actual figure was different.
 Always measure `sizeof()` rather than summing field sizes manually.

 ---